Todd & Crista Blackhurst

 God has given us grace beyond what we could have imagined and we have faced challenges and trials we thought were insurmountable, both in our family and in the work here.
 But in every situation that has come up, He has taken care of us and seen us through.

 I have been able to learn a language that most thought would be impossible at my age, we have built friendships, and our children have seen that we believe what we say we believe.

 We have two primary things we are involved in.
 We work with college students and young adults through relationships on University campuses and we work with a local church where we have a great Taiwanese pastor and also an English ministry that I serve as the pastor for that is a ramp into the mandarin church for our Taiwanese friends as well as a ministry to foreigners and expats.

-When we began to work through the “How” we would move to Taiwan, we started with the IMB, but were rejected because our oldest daughter didn’t fit their sending criteria.
+When we began to work through the “How” we would move to Taiwan, we started with the IMB, but were immediately rejected because our oldest daughter didn’t fit their paradigm.

-Our funding comes from five churches, the main one being our home church and over 150 individuals.
+Our funding comes from five churches, the main one being our home church, and over 100 individuals.
 Our board approves an annual budget for us to work and live on with some flexibility in the ministry budget based upon special needs that might arise.

-Our primary relationship here is with the local church, Taichung Baptist Church.
+Our primary relationship in Taiwan is with the local church, Taichung Baptist.
 We have joined this local church and work alongside their pastor to serve him and their congregation.

 During the fall and spring semester we do work on university campuses that teams can come and help us with as we develop relationships and share the Gospel with students and others through personal interaction and service ministry.

 In addition, during the summer, we host English camps that give us greater access to students by serving their needs and helping us get to know them more personally.

 http://www.tcbc.org.tw/ – Our church in Taiwan, Taichung Baptist Church